Koodattu/Koodattu/README.md

 I'm an experienced Software Developer based in Seinäjoki Finland, with most my expertise in Windows desktop application development.
 I graduated with Bachelor of Engineering degree in Information Technology from Seinäjoki University of Applied Sciences.
-I'm currently studying a Master of Science degree in Information Technology in Tampere University.
+I'm currently pursuing a Master of Science degree in Information Technology at Tampere University.

 - 💼 I am mostly experienced in
   - Desktop applications with C#, .NET Framework, WPF, WinForms